ChristianDaveMomarBate/poblacion-water-bill/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Online Water Billing System for Brgy.
+## Brgy.
 Poblacion Bacuag Water District

-Online Water Billing System for Brgy.
-Poblacion Bacuag Water District.
-SNSU BSIT 3rd Year Capstone Project.
+Online water billing system with SMS notification.
+Surigao Del Norte State University - BSIT 3rd Year Capstone Project.

-## General Objectives
+## Objectives

 1. To identify the problem between the consumer and the water district department with regards to water facilities and services.
 2. To create and design a web-based application that provides better services in line with the billing information and water status as well as collect feedback for the improvement of the service.